The Age of Adaline: Plot

 Adaline Marie Bowman was born on New Year's Day, 1908, in San Francisco at 12:01 a.m. to Faye and Milton Bowman.
 In 1929, when she was twenty-one, Adaline married engineer Clarence James Prescott.
 Three years later, in 1932, they had a daughter named Flemming.
-Five years later, in 1937, Clarence as well as nine others were killed during the construction of the Golden Gate Bridge.
+Five years later, in 1937, Clarence and nine others were killed during the construction of the Golden Gate Bridge.
 Ten months after his death, Adaline crashed her car into a ravine while driving to her parents' beach cottage and died in a freezing lake in Sonoma County, but a lightning strike that struck her car revived her.
 From then on, Adaline stopped aging.

-Sixteen years pass, and in 1953, after a traffic violation, a police officer confiscates her ID and thinks it must be fake, as she is now forty-five but still appears twenty-nine.
+Sixteen years pass and, in 1953, after a traffic violation, a police officer confiscates her ID and thinks it must be fake, as she is now forty-five but still appears twenty-nine.
 Adaline moves back to San Francisco and takes a clerical job at a medical school, but finds no information about her condition.
 Two FBI agents attempt to abduct her for study.
 She realizes she must spend the rest of her life on the run, changing her identity every decade.
-She bids a tearful goodbye to now-adult Flemming, who continues to get older than her mother.
+She bids a tearful goodbye to now-adult Flemming, who continues to age, eventually looking older than her mother.

-Six decades later, in 2015, under the alias "Jennifer Larson," Adaline falls in love with philanthropist Ellis Jones.
-She knows she cannot have a normal relationship but cannot resist him.
+Six decades later, in 2015, under the alias "Jennifer Larson," Adaline meets philanthropist Ellis Jones.
+She knows she cannot have a normal relationship, but is still drawn to him.
 She goes along to his parents' 40th wedding anniversary celebration.
-His father William recognizes her instantly, but she claims Adaline was her mother, who died six years earlier.
-They each privately reflect on how they had met and fallen in love decades earlier, and he had wanted to marry her.
-William is shaken when he notices a scar on her hand, from an injury Adaline sustained while they were hiking together.
+His father William recognizes her instantly, addressing her as Adaline, but she claims Adaline was her mother, who died six years earlier.
+They each privately reflect on how they had met and fallen in love decades earlier, and how he had wanted to marry her, only for her to leave him before he could propose.
+William is shaken when he notices a scar on her hand from an injury Adaline sustained while they were hiking together.
 He confronts her, and she admits the truth.
 He begs her to stay for Ellis's sake, but Adaline instead writes Ellis a note and leaves.
 Finding the letter, Ellis confronts his father, who refuses to explain.

 Driving home, Adaline has a change of heart.
 She stops and calls Flemming, now old enough to be her grandmother, to say she is tired of running.
 As she turns around, a flatbed truck collides with her car, pushing it into a ravine.
 Thrown from the car, Adaline's heart stops due to hypothermia.
 An ambulance crew revives her with a defibrillator and she wakes up in the hospital with Ellis at her bedside.
 They profess their love, and Adaline tells him of her 107 years of life and fear of being discovered.